Chapter Twenty: Emergence

 She left.

 The room rearranged itself around her absence.
 Theo gathered his cards.
-Ben announced his intention to steal the remaining mandarins and did so with performative ceremony.
-Julian, still technically eliminated but still present, picked up the cereal-answer card from the first round and examined it as though he were reading the instructions for something.
+Ben announced his intention to steal the remaining mandarins and did so with performative ceremony, and Mateo watched the last of the fruit Leena had been saving disappear into Ben's pockets, and said nothing.
+Julian, still technically eliminated but still present, picked up the cereal card from the first round and turned it over, the small GHOST mark catching the low light.

 They drifted out in ones and twos.
 Leena was last.
 She paused at the doorway, turned back, and looked at Mateo from across the room.

-He didn't answer.
-He wasn't sure what the honest answer was, and he wasn't going to deliver a calculated one to Leena tonight.
+He did not answer.
+He was not sure what the honest answer was, and he was not going to hand Leena a calculated one tonight.

 She waited a moment.
 Then she nodded, the way you nod when you've received information you were not given.